Bryson1798/dsc-phase-1-project-v7/README.md

 # Box Office Analysis: Identifying Best Performing Movie Genres for Microsoft's New Studio

 ## Overview

 This project analyzes the datasets from 3 movie websites namely, [Box Office Mojo](https://www.boxofficemojo.com/) , [TheMovieDB](https://www.themoviedb.org/) and [The Numbers](https://www.the-numbers.com/).
-The 3 datasets are merged into one pandas DataFrame to enable a more indepth analysis and better findings with regards to the top/best performing movie genres in the Box Office.
+The 3 datasets are merged into one pandas DataFrame to enable a more in-depth analysis and better findings with regards to the top/best performing movie genres in the Box Office.
 Microsoft can use the findings from this analysis to help decide what type of films to create so as to stay at par in the movie industry.

 ## Business Understanding

 Based on the business problem, which is, Microsoft wants to get in on the fun of creating movies/original video content but they have no knowledge of creating movies, I have formulated 5 business questions whereby I will use my dataset to extract meaningful findings which can be translated into actionable insights for the Head of Microsoft's new movie studio to help him/her decide on what types of films to create.
 These business questions are:

 1. What are the top 4 best performing genres of movies at the box office?